THE MOB MUSEUM OPEN IN DOWNTOWN LAS VEGAS

 National Museum of Organized Crime and Law Enforcement housed in one of Las Vegas’ most historic buildings

 (LAS VEGAS) – There are two sides to every story – and then there’s the truth.
 The Mob Museum, the National Museum of Organized Crime and Law Enforcement, is a world-class destination in downtown Las Vegas that presents an exciting and authentic view of the Mob’s impact on Las Vegas history and its unique imprint on the world.
-The Mob Museum is a world-renowned, award-winning, must-see destination in Las Vegas, attracting 1.3 million visitors and counting hailing from all 50 states and nearly 35 countries in its five years of operation.
+The Mob Museum is a world-renowned, award-winning, must-see destination in Las Vegas, attracting millions of visitors hailing from all 50 states and nearly 35 countries in its over five years of operation.

 Artifacts integrated throughout the Museum’s interactive exhibits provide an insider’s look into many of organized crime’s biggest names, including, Al Capone, Dion O’Bannion, George Moran, Charlie “Lucky” Luciano, Meyer Lansky, Ben Siegel, Sam Giancana, Joe Bonanno, Frank Rosenthal, Mickey Cohen, Tony Cornero, Whitey Bulger and John Gotti to name just a few.
 Envisioned by former Las Vegas Mayor Oscar Goodman, constructing The Mob Museum enabled the City to rehabilitate and preserve the historic U.S. Post Office and federal courthouse, a building that is on the National Register of Historic Places with national significance as a result of being a site of the Kefauver Committee Hearings.
 One of the national U.S. Senate Kefauver Committee hearings, convened to expose organized crime in America, was held in the building’s courtroom on November 15, 1950.
 Completed in 1933, the building is a beautiful example of Depression Era, Neoclassical architecture reminiscent of the period in which it was built, but also for the historic events that unfolded inside of it.

-In addition, items and artifacts relating to law enforcement’s role in helping to eradicate and control the Mob, such as weapons, wiretapping tools and tactics and crime scene photos, are also shown.
+In addition, items and artifacts relating to law enforcement’s role in helping to eradicate and control the Mob are shown.
 The Mob Museum is a modern-day museum and offers highly experiential and interactive exhibits.
 Fascinating stories are brought to life through one-of-a-kind artifacts, interactive touch screens and unique ways to engage with law enforcement and organized crime.
-For example, visitors can listen to real FBI surveillance tapes on wiretapping equipment and take part in FBI weapons training.

 In 2017, The Mob Museum received accreditation from the American Alliance of Museums; the highest national recognition afforded U.S. museums.
 Of the nation’s estimated 35,000 museums, more than 1,000 are currently accredited.